-Office hours are drop-in and provided weekly on Tuesdays from 12:00pm - 2:00pm and Thursdays from 12:30pm - 1:30pm, beginning on the first day of classes (1/21/2020) and running until the last day of classes (5/8/2020).
+Virtual office hours are established weekly on Tuesdays from 1:30pm - 3:00pm and Wednesdays from 3:00pm - 4:30pm, beginning on the first day of classes (1/25/21) and running until the last day of classes (5/14/21).
 On the rare occasion that regular office hours need to be cancelled or rescheduled, an announcement will be posted on Canvas.
-If students are unable to attend regular office hours (Folsom Hall, 2404B), they are welcome to email the professor to set up a separate appointment time for an in-person meeting or meeting via virtual office hours.
+Students are requested to email the professor to schedule a time during virtual office hours.
+If students are unable to attend regularly scheduled office hours, they are welcome to email the professor to schedule a separate appointment time.
 The professor will respond to the email to confirm the appointment day and time.
 If the student is unable to keep the scheduled appointment time, a courtesy email is requested to cancel and/or reschedule the appointment.
+There will be no in-person meetings or appointments during the Spring, 2021 term.